Talking Politics Without the Screeching and the Insults

 “Never discuss politics or religion at the dinner table,” runs the old maxim.
 Unfortunately, as another old adage reminds us, “That horse has already left the barn.”

-Over the last decade, political discourse, both in the public arena and the private sphere, has become toxic and nasty.
+Over the past decade, political discourse, both in the public arena and the private sphere, has become toxic and nasty.
 Politicians and other public figures savage their enemies with insults, celebrities hurl swear words at politicians they don’t like, and social media is a swamp of vitriol.
 Many Americans have seen relationships with friends and family collapse, casualties of the political divide.
 The ugly word-wars that sometimes occur at the Thanksgiving table have become a bad joke.

 Meanwhile, rational discourse and real debate have become about as common as a June snowfall in Georgia.

 In his 2021 article “How to Star-Man: Arguing from Compassion,” Angel Eduardo rightly notes, “Our discourse is rife with belligerence and bile, and our platforms are designed to stoke polarization.”
-He then goes on to say that while we should argue and disagree with one another, in doing so we all too often “make monsters of mere men and women of different minds.”
+He then goes on to say that while we should argue and disagree with one another, in doing so, we all too often “make monsters of mere men and women of different minds.”

-And once started, we can bring to the fore some other tools that will help us avoid a discussion into an altercation.
+Once started, we can bring to the fore some other tools that will help us avoid a discussion into an altercation.
 Here are a few of them.

 Define Your Terms